-- Perform tasks to diagnose and repair components of automotive electrical/electronic systems. - · Perform tasks to diagnose and repair components of automotive suspension and steering systems. - Perform tasks to diagnose and repair components of automotive brake systems.
+- Diagnose and repair components of automotive electrical/electronic systems. - Diagnose and repair components of automotive suspension and steering systems. - Diagnose and repair components of automotive brake systems. - Diagnose and repair components of automotive engines. - Diagnose and repair components of automotive engine performance systems.

-- Perform tasks to diagnose and repair components of automotive engines. - Perform tasks to diagnose and repair components of automotive engine performance systems. - Perform tasks to diagnose and repair components of automotive manual transmissions and drivetrains. - Perform tasks to diagnose and repair components of automotive automatic transmissions. - Perform tasks to diagnose and repair components of automotive heating, ventilation, and air conditioning systems.
+- Diagnose and repair components of automotive manual transmissions and drivetrains. - Diagnose and repair components of automotive automatic transmissions. - Diagnose and repair components of automotive heating, ventilation, and air conditioning systems.